CGrant109/Web-Design-Challenge-Redo/README.md

 2. Clone the new repository to your computer.

-3. Inside your local Git repository, add your HTML files along with three folders; `assets`, `Resources` and `visualizations`.
+3. Inside your local Git repository, add your HTML files along with two folders; `Resources` and `WebVisualizations`.

   * Include an `index.html` file in the main folder, which you will edit later and should be the landing page that a user first encounters when viewing your submission.

-  * Inside the `assets` folder, create two more folders: `css` and `images`, which you will use to store your CSS and image assets, respectively.
+  * Inside the `Resources` folder, create one more folder: `images`, which you will use to store and reference your images.

   * The `Resources` folder should contain the CSV file with the data you are using for this website.
 The `visualizations` folder will contain the HTML pages that display your visualizations.